saasbook/courseware/quiz-review/Modules 10 and 11 Quiz Practice Problems.md

 **git push**

-<span style="text-decoration:underline;">Git Commands Part 2: </span>
+## Git Commands Part 2

 Your friend pulls your changes and realizes that your changes somehow broke the application.
 Using git commands, he identifies the specific lines that you added and removed from each file.
 After detailed investigation, your friend decides to undo the work of some of your previous commits so that he can effectively start working from one of your older commits on the feature branch (before stuff broke).
-Which Git commands **could **your friend have reasonably used to **directly** perform one or more of these operations?
+Which Git commands **could** your friend have reasonably used to **directly** perform one or more of these operations?

 git cherry-pick